vipulnaik/diet-exercise-health/README.md

   Additional note: This is often the source subfolder for new subfolders, as it accumulates files before I have a clear concept of a subfolder to organize the files into.
-For instance, I imagine I might eventually make a separate subfolder for `primers`, `strategy`, or `todo`, and if so, I'll be moving files out from `notes` into it.
+For instance, I imagine I might eventually make a separate subfolder for `strategy`, or `todo`, and if so, I'll be moving files out from `notes` into it.
 Thus, `notes` plays the role of a staging ground for things that may or may not eventually become their own subfolder.
 As discussed further down, `notes` was the source subfolder for the `events` and `profile-information` subfolders.

 Beyond the usefulness of individual content, the organization of content itself may be useful to others wondering how to organize their